Code-Institute-Submissions/ci-fullstack-project4/README.md

 4. Setup superuser account and populate the database with data like the steps described in section "Running the project locally
 12c-12e."

+## Bugs and Future Improvements
+1. One of the design downside for MyKitchen App is that during registration, for the household owner to add members by username to his household, he needs to go through a list of users in the dropdown in the form.
+Unfortunately there is no way around this except to have the household owner register the household upon signing up as a user of the e-grocery store.
+Unfortunately due to time limitation, this option is not explored for this project but hope to be implemented in future projects.
+2. Another design limitation is having the user add food items to their storage via a drop down list.
+Again, this could be improved in the future app versions by letting users key in the food items and having a search feature there.
+Then users are able to add food items by the search results, instead of cycling through the entire list of products.
+3. A future improvement good to have is to automate the testing process.
+This will definitely be explored.

 ## Acknowledgements and Credits
 ### E-grocery store images (Products App)
 1. Jumbotron Image : [Photo by Lukas from Pexels](https://www.pexels.com/photo/carrots-food-fresh-freshness-616404/)